ers206/etech2/README.md

 <!-- complete this readme like the ones in class -->
 <!--

+    -put in physical email address not just link
     -give space on sides of footer on larger screens. maybe enlarge font